kdaily/aws-cli/proposals/pr-contrib-guide.md

 would be opened for public comment and review.
 The document would be incorporated into the codebase as an accepted proposal as a matter of record.

-### Why should there be a minimum number of upvotes or reactions for a feature request?
+### Q. Why should there be a minimum number of upvotes or reactions for a feature request?

 Feature requests carry a risk of adding new technical debt and increased maintenance cost and should have a higher bar to be included.